 Burroughs is governed by a board of trustees which manages the school’s finances and facilities, oversees the policies and general direction of the school and identifies areas for consideration and possible action.

-The John Burroughs School Board of Trustees consists of at least 18 current parents and at least three alumni.
-The presidents of the Parents Council and Alumni Association automatically serve as ex officio members.
-The John Burroughs Association, consisting of all current parents, elects members of the Board at its spring annual meeting.
+The John Burroughs School Board of Trustees consists of current parents and alumni.
+The presidents of the Parents Council and Alumni Association, as well as the chair of the Investment Committee, automatically serve as ex officio members.

 The Board uses a committee structure.
 Subject to full Board approval, the Board president and head of school assign all trustees to a minimum of two committees and propose an agenda for each committee.
 Some committees invite non-board members, including faculty, to serve.
-Current committees are Building and Grounds, Development, Diversity, Education, Executive, Finance, Investment, Nominating, Public Relations, Tuition Aid and Values.
+Current committees are Building & Grounds, Campaign (aka Development), Diversity & Education, Executive, Finance, Investment and Tuition Aid.

 One of the distinguishing strengths of Burroughs is that a vast majority of the trustees have children enrolled in the school.
 Through day-to-day contact with their children and their children's friends and regular exchanges with faculty members, the trustees have an excellent means for hearing the concerns of the students and faculty, which help guide their deliberations and actions on behalf of the school.